Skoteinos1/Skoteinos1/README.md

 # 💫 About Me:
-- 👋 Hi, I’m @Skoteinos1<br>- 👀 I’m interested in Stock Market Trading<br>- 🌱 I’m currently taking Data Science course<br>- 💞️ I’m looking to collaborate on ... how to gain Followers on Social Media Networks <br>- 📫 How to reach me: LinkedIn - peter-nagy-95b66487; FB - Peter Skoty Nagy; BlueSky - @peterskotynagy.bsky.social<br>- 😄 Pronouns: I am not easily offended... so have a guess.<br>- ⚡ Cool Story: I crashed brand new Rolls...
+- 👋 Hi, I’m @Skoteinos1<br>- 👀 I’m interested in Stock Market Trading<br>- 🌱 I’m currently taking Data Science course<br>- 💞️ I’m looking to collaborate on ... how to gain Followers on Social Media Networks <br>- 📫 How to reach me: LinkedIn, Facebook, BlueSky - @peterskotynagy.bsky.social<br>- 😄 Pronouns: I am not easily offended... so have a guess.<br>- ⚡ Cool Story: I crashed brand new Rolls...

 ## 🌐 Socials: